jackbsteinberg/std-toast/README.md

 (politely or assertively depending on `type` [see [attributes](#attributes)]), and the focusable contents of the toast, if any, will appear next in the tabbing order.
-After a certain duration, the toast will timeout and hide itself, though this timeout will be suspended while the toast has focus or `mousehover`.
+After a certain duration, the toast will timeout and hide itself, though this timeout will be suspended while the toast has focus or the mouse is hovering over it.

 #### Attributes